Akash52/Akash52/README.md

 	“Life is simple.
 Are you happy?
 Yes?
 Keep going.
 No?
 Change something.”

 	“Feelings are just visitors.
 Let them come and go.”

+	"The moment you give up, is the moment you let someone else win." - Kobe Bryant
 </details>

 -->